Work is underway across the whole spectrum of services, from health promotion and primary, community and social care to the area’s hospitals.

 Primary, community and social care

-A transformation in the way primary, community and social care are provided was commenced in 2017, focusing on a number of key areas: ensuring appropriate use of the urgent care service, maximising self-care, enhancing primary care, integrating health and social care services as well as supporting physical and mental health services, and transforming services for people with learning difficulties.
+A transformation in the way primary, community and social care are provided began in 2017: ensuring appropriate use of the urgent care service, maximising self-care, enhancing primary care, integrating health and social care services as well as supporting physical and mental health services, and transforming services for people with learning difficulties.

-BLMK is implementing an innovative approach to strengthening and redesigning its primary care, called ‘primary care home’.
-This model brings together a range of health and social care professionals to provide enhanced personalised and preventative care for their local community.
-This will be piloted in a small number of localities/clusters, with the expanded multidisciplinary teams supported through the recruitment of pharmacists, international GPs and mental health therapists.
+The system is implementing an innovative approach to strengthening and redesigning its primary care, called ‘primary care home’.
+This brings together a range of health and social care professionals to provide enhanced personalised and preventative care for their local community.
+This will be piloted in a number of localities, with expanded multidisciplinary teams supported through recruitment of pharmacists, GPs and mental health therapists.

 The transformational nature of creating primary care home is the networking of GP practices – including the sharing of workforce and infrastructure – and supporting them with a wider multi-disciplinary team to look after populations of approximately 30,000-50,000.
 Funding has been allocated to provide incentives for GPs wishing to create these clusters of practices, which in turn will enable new models of working and enhance primary care services across the region.